MaxScame/Packy/README.md

 *Packy* hasn't installation version, just script launch.
 And supports **only** Python 3.

+> If you want to use x64 version of lib, delete from dll name "64" or change it in python script

 Put the `box.txt` file with the format content into the script folder:

 ```